How to Play

 number of establishments and terminals grew quickly, leveling off by 1994, but with steady growth to near the current levels of approximately 8,900

-South Dakota's video lottery terminals offer variations of poker, blackjack, keno, and bingo games, with both quarter and nickel games available.
+South Dakota's video lottery terminals offer variations of poker, blackjack, keno, bingo and line games, with multiple denominations available.

 The maximum bet is $2 and the top prize is $1,000.
 Winnings from video lottery play are not dispensed right from the terminal, but rather a voucher